chromaui/chromatic-docs/branching-and-baselines.md

     w - p - q [head]
 ```

 In this case the merge base starting at `q` will be `z`.
-It makes sense to use `z` as the point of comparison, otherwise (if we compared `q` to `x` as before) we would see a set of changes in for the PR that were created by `x` and `z`, which would be confusing.
+It makes sense to use `z` as the point of comparison, otherwise (if we compared `q` to `x` as before) we would see a set of changes in the PR that were created by `y` and `z`, which would be confusing.

 One thing to note is that if the merge base is quite old, the left hand side of the comparison may be quite old versions of your components.
 To work around this, merging (or rebasing) the base branch into the feature branch will resolve the issue, as demonstrated above.

 ### Patch builds

 If Chromatic searches for a merge base and doesn't find one, it will prompt you to create a "patch build".
-This situation typically comes about when you are first installing Chromatic and you don't have build for older, historical builds (like the commit `x` in the picture above).
+This situation typically comes about when you are first installing Chromatic and you don't have a build for older, historical commits (like the commit `x` in the picture above).

 The Chromatic CLI has a special option `--patch-build=$head...$base` which is intended for this purpose.
 What this does is: